The Ultimate Guide to Credit Cards

 On the other hand, many credit cards that offer an introductory rate on new purchases also apply the same rate to balance transfers.
 This allows you to transfer an existing balance to the new card and enjoy a promotional period of 0% interest on the transferred balance.

-Balance transfers can be a good way to save money if you have a high interest rate on an existing card, or you’re having trouble reducing debt as quickly as you’d like.
-The key to taking full advantage of a balance transfer is to only move debt from a credit card with a higher interest rate onto a card with a lower interest rate.
+Balance transfers can be a smart way to save money if your current card has a high interest rate or if you’re struggling to reduce debt as quickly as you’d like.
+The key to maximizing a balance transfer is to only move debt from a credit card with a higher interest rate to one with a lower rate.

 The downside to balance transfers is that most credit cards will charge a balance transfer fee of 3% to 5% of the total transferred amount.
 That said, transfer fees can be worth paying if an introductory APR offer will significantly reduce your interest rate.